Generalization bounds for learning under graph-dependence: A survey: Generalization for learning from graph-dependent data

-The introduction of Rademacher variables $\boldsymbol{\sigma}=(\sigma_i)_i$, uniformly taking values in $\{-1,+1\}$, does not change the expectation appearing in the right hand side of the inequality above.
-Indeed, for $\sigma_i=+1$ the corresponding summand stays unaltered and for $\sigma_i=-1$ the corresponding summand reverses sign which is the same as flipping $(x_i,y_i)$ and $(x'_i,y'_i)$ between $\S$ and $\S'$.
-This change has no effect on the overall expectation as we are considering the expectation over all potential $\S$ and $\S'$.
+since the introduction of Rademacher variables $\boldsymbol{\sigma}=(\sigma_i)_i$, uniformly taking values in $\{-1,+1\}$, does not change the expectation.
+Indeed, for $\sigma_i=+1$, the corresponding summand stays unaltered, and for $\sigma_i=-1$, the corresponding summand reverses sign, which is the same as flipping $(x_i,y_i)$ and $(x'_i,y'_i)$ between $\S$ and $\S'$.
+This change has no effect on the overall expectation as we are considering the expectation over $\S$ and $\S'$, and by noting that $\S$ and $\S'$ are independent and $I_{j}$ is some independent set.
 Therefore, we have